Luttrell Vetoes One Resolution, Refuses to Sign Another

 The moratorium on contract and budget amendments was approved by the commission in the latest attempt by the body to make its ordinance on setting goals for county contracts to minority-owned and locally-owned businesses more specific.

-Commissioner Van Turner called for the moratorium after a five-year contract for inmate medical services at the county corrections center at $20-million annually included no requirements for such percentage goals.
+Commissioner Van Turner called for the moratorium after a five-year contract for inmate medical services at the county corrections center at $20 million annually included no requirements for percentage goals.

-It is the largest dollar amount contract of the commission’s four-year term of office.
+It is the largest contract of the commission’s four-year term of office.

 Luttrell wrote that he had “numerous” reasons for not signing the resolution, starting with its adoption as an add-on item to the agenda at the April 2 meeting with no notice to the administration.